raspberrypilearning/green-goals/en/step_2.md

 --- task ---

-Arrange the blocks so that you have two scripts.
+Arrange the blocks so that you have the two scripts side by side.

 ![screenshot of the two scripts side by side](images/broadcast-scripts.png)